-I trained at the Tavistock Centre in psychodynamic psychotherapy and offer psychodynamic psychptherapy and LGBT counselling.
-I view each individual session as a unique and singular encounter between two people and would like to accompany you in your journey to discover your true self.
-I see it as vital to create a warm and safe setting which will enable your unconscious to surface, thereby shedding light on the underlying causes of your distress.
+I am a BPC and MBACP registered psychodynamic psychotherapist and an HCPC registered mental health practitioner.
+I trained at the Tavistock Centre in Inter-Cultural Psychodynamic Psychotherapy.
+My experience comprises 11 years of working for the NHS and the private sector.
+I have worked with a wide and diversified range of clients including the LGBTQ community.
+I view the sessions as a unique encounter between two people and would like to accompany you in your journey to discover your true self.
+I see it as vital to create a safe setting which will enable your unconscious to surface, thereby shedding light on the underlying causes of your distress.

 Training, qualifications & experience